Wheel and Axle

 Block Wheel and Axle It is a wheel and axle mechanism shown in the following diagram.

-The wheel and the axle are coaxial, and it is assumed that the axle is rigidly connected to the frame, which makes this mechanism an ideal converter of mechanical rotational motion into mechanical translational.
+The wheel and the axle are coaxial, and it is assumed that the axle is rigidly connected to the frame, which makes this mechanism an ideal converter of mechanical rotational motion into mechanical translational motion.
 The mechanism has two connections: a mechanical rotary port A corresponding to the axis, and a mechanical translational port P corresponding to a point on the wheel rim.
 The mechanism is described by the following equations:

 -

-— torque on the axle.
+— the torque on the axis;

 -

-— the force is on the rim of the wheel.
+— force on the wheel rim;

 -

-— angular velocity of the wheel.
+— angular velocity of the wheel;

 -

-— linear speed on the wheel rim.
+— linear speed on the wheel rim;

 -